Manuel Pérez de Guzmán, 12th Duke of Medina Sidonia

 Manuel Pérez de Guzmán y Pimentel, 12th Duke of Medina Sidonia (1671–1721) became Duke of Medina Sidonia in 1713.

 Biography

+He was the only son of Juan Claros Pérez de Guzmán, 11th Duke of Medina Sidonia and Antonia Teresa Pimentel.

 He was married in 1687, aged 16, to the 17-year-old Luisa Maria de Silva Mendoza.
 She was a daughter of Gregorio Maria Domingo, the 5th Duke of Pastrana, 5th Duke of Estremera and 9th Duke of el Infantado.
 They had 10 children, including :